aaronbieber/octopress-blog/_drafts/macs-at-home-android-on-the-go.markdown

    likely to ask *you* for cash to download it, or put some shitty pay gates inside of it.
 We live in the age of the freemium model.
 2. You can't install software from outside of the App Store unless you jailbreak your phone.
-More on this later.
+Speaking of which...

 ## Jailbreaking Is For Losers ##